Josh012006/AI-ChatBot/README.md

 It's just a very simple chatbot written in Python with the help of Groq and llama3.

 ## Don't forget
 You will need an API key from the Groq website.
+You can go here:    https://console.groq.com/login
 So don't forget to get one and put it in the **api_key** field at the top of the code.

 ## How to run it
 Just run the python file from your terminal with: